lgc13/LucasCosta_portfolio/README.md

 <h2><a href="https://github.com/lgc13/LucasCosta_portfolio/tree/master/java/RevatureTown_project">1- Revature Town</a></h2>

 <!-- Project BIO -->
-Revature Town is an entertainment based 'Single Page Application' which allows many people to play together online, at the same time.
+Revature Town is a 'Single Page Application' game which allows many people to play together online, at the same time.
 This app is very similar to other well known games: Werewolf or Mafia.
 In our version of the game, Hackers have infiltrated Town Revature and they are trying to fire all of the employees!
 By talking to people through a live chat, voting on users to 'fire', and working together with other roles such as a Trainer or HR, players can enjoy a live game - up until they get fired!

 This app was made in roughly 2 weeks, by me and two other team members: David Foens and Jonathan Joseph.